 The Spine: Hi.
 I'm The Spine, and I was built with a titanium alloy spine.
 The Jon: A-heh!
 Ah... and?
 The Spine: And what?
 The Jon: Is that it?
 The Spine: Yeah.
 The Jon: Well, there's gotta be more.
 The Spine: No. That's my, uh, backstory.

-Robot Names: The Spine, Hatchworth (A name describing their function; The Spine, arguably, since it describes his skeletal structure), Rabbit (reference to robotic glitches), The Jon (References to pop culture/actual human names), Upgrade (Slightly mutated terms related to math/machinery/electronics).
+Robot Names: Hatchworth (A name describing his function), The Spine (it describes his skeletal structure), Rabbit (reference to robotic glitches), The Jon (References to pop culture/actual human names), Upgrade (Slightly mutated terms related to math/machinery/electronics).

 Soon to be reinstated as of Rabbit's planned gender swap, unless you count the Walter Girls.

 Something Completely Different: The Steam Powered Giraffe Hour is normally an opportunity to see the members discuss upcoming events and projects, movies and video games, and maybe goof around a little.
 The April 26th episode was done entirely in-character and acted out by the band members using a set of crocheted plushies of the robots sent to them by a fan.
 Unsurprisingly, it is widely considered the best one by the fans.

 Talking to Himself: Steve Negrete also provides the voice of Beebop, the AI who monitors the robots during shows.
 The conversations/arguments that they sometimes have during the show's opening fall into this trope.